-LABI offers an associate degree programs that are designed to introduce students to a foundational level of Christianity and ministry.
-The coursework includes general education requirement for the degree which reflects the conviction that students of the ministry must expand their knowledge across various disciplines.
+LABI offers an Associate of Arts in Bible and Ministry program that is designed to introduce students to a foundational level of Christianity and ministry.
+The coursework includes general education requirements for the degree which reflects the conviction that students of the ministry must expand their knowledge across various disciplines.
 This includes courses in English, Math, History, Psychology, and Speech.
-The degree requirements also include the completion of a student portfolio that includes essays and coursework that aim to demonstrate the completion of the program objectives.
+The degree requirements also include the completion of an exit exam capstone that aims to demonstrate the completion of the program objectives.

-Associate in Bible and Ministry: Program Description and Learning Outcomes (PLO's)
+Associate of Arts in Bible and Ministry: Program Description and Learning Objectives

 The associate degree in Bible and Ministry at LABI College will provide students with the essential biblical, theological, and ministerial knowledge that will prepare one for ministerial service.
 This program is designed for students who want to attain a foundational degree and knowledge in Bible, ministry, and Christian theology from a Pentecostal perspective.
 Students entering into this program have a clear focus to be future scholars, teachers, and communicators of the gospel.
-There are five core learning outcomes for graduates of our program.
+There are five core learning objectives for graduates of our program.
 Graduates from our program will be able to demonstrate: